What you need to know when planning the perfect RV Road Trip is first of all a safe route and a good plan to get to your destination easily.

 We found Campendium a very helpful app to plan our trip and to be able to decide where to stop on the way.
 I like how easy the Campendium app is to use.
 It is free (of course, you can also upgrade to the paid version with more features), features 27,000 RV and tent campsites.

-RV Parky is also a great app that lets you see RV parks rest areas, gas stations and stores.
-You can write a journal in the app and safe your favorite spots.
+RV Parky is also a great app that lets you see RV parks rest areas, gas stations, and stores.
+You can write a journal in the app and save your favorite spots.
 And it is free.

 - No tents of any kind are allowed